 Why is it a priority?
 This is a priority precisely because it does (or at least it can) renew parish life.
-The RCIA is a journey of conversion for the person participating in the initiation process, and by extension it can be a journey of conversion for the whole parish!
+The OCIA is a journey of conversion for the person participating in the initiation process, and by extension it can be a journey of conversion for the whole parish!
 The people who come to our parish doors saying, "I want to be Catholic," are indeed "seeking" something.
 What they really seek is GOD.
 The parish then, should open its arms to invite them into this process whereby they develop, deepen and enrich their relationship with this loving God.

 Discipleship and Mission: